 Grades: K-5 Students: 252 Buildings: A & C

 Schedule: 8:30am -- 3:00pm (12:20pm dismissal on Fridays)

 Nanaimo Christian Elementary School is a Christ-centered community that loves and cares for kids and intentionally celebrates their individual growth in relationships, in faith and in academics.

 Our classrooms are cross-graded because we know that not all eight year olds read at a “grade two level.”
 Instead, we create classroom communities and strive to meet each student where they are at each subject level.
 Much of our direct teaching is done in small groups in order to give each student the opportunity to be challenged as well as practice independently.
 This allows us to love each child as they are uniquely created, and celebrate their growth in personalized ways.

 Elementary school classrooms are located in Building A (grades K-2) and Building C (grades 3-5).
-A playground and atom ball pit sit between the two classroom buildings.
+Three playgrounds and atom ball court are just outside these buildings.
 The campus also includes a large athletic field, covered outdoor classroom gazebo and raised garden beds.
-Teachers often access the adjacent forested play area and short trail to Cathers Lake for learning experiences.
+Classes often access the adjacent forested play area and short trail to Cathers Lake for learning experiences.